dlab-projects/hatespeech-website/content/home/preprint.md

 +++

 We are working hard to complete our preprint as soon as possible.
-We hope to release it by late October or early November.
-We will announce the preprint release via our [mailing list](#mailing-list).
+We hope to release it by early November.
+We will announce the preprint release on this site and via our [mailing list](#mailing-list).